orbitalchicken/Roadmap/README.md

 	update translations
 	mintdrivers: remove the apt-cdrom repository when exiting
 	mint-mirrors: update list of mirrors
-	synaptic - pin 0.81.2 from utopic and refix freeze bug nvidia nomodeset then nvidia-304 -> release notes
+	nvidia nomodeset then nvidia-304 -> release notes

 Cinnamon